The Little Prince and the Eight-Headed Dragon: Release

 The film was distributed in the United States, under the title The Little Prince and the Eight-Headed Dragon, as a matinee feature by Columbia Pictures, opening January 1, 1964.
 Its Japanese origin was downplayed, as was standard practice at the time, with William Ross, the director of the English dubbing, credited as director and Fujifilm and Toei's color and widescreen processes rebranded as "MagiColor" and "WonderScope" respectively.
+The English-dubbed version was also released under several other titles, including Prince in Wonderland and Rainbow Bridge.
+The film's plot is based on the Shintō myth of the storm god Susanoo's battle with the Yamata no Orochi.

 Though still highly regarded in animation circles, the film is now little-known outside of them.
-A Japanese DVD-Video was released in 2002 and reissued in limited quantity in 2008.
-In 2019, a cropped transfer of the English-dubbed version was released in the United States by Mill Creek Entertainment as part of the "Pop Culture Bento Box" compilation set, though early copies of the set accidentally omitted the film.
+The film was released on DVD in Japan in 2002 and reissued in limited quantity in 2008.
+In 2019, a cropped transfer of the English-dubbed version was released in the United States by Mill Creek Entertainment (under licensed from Sony) as part of the "Pop Culture Bento Box" compilation set, though early copies of the set accidentally omitted the film.
 On February 5, 2020, Toei released the film on Blu-ray Disc in Japan.

 Reception

-Accolades received by Wanpaku at the time of its release including being honoured with a Bronze Osella at the Venice Film Festival and the Ōfuji Noburō Award at the 1963 Mainichi Film Awards and making it into the official recommendations of the Japanese Ministry of Education and the Ministry of Health's Central Child Welfare Council.
+Accolades received by The Little Prince and the Eight-Headed Dragon at the time of its release including being honoured with a Bronze Osella at the Venice Film Festival and the Ōfuji Noburō Award at the 1963 Mainichi Film Awards and making it into the official recommendations of the Japanese Ministry of Education and the Ministry of Health's Central Child Welfare Council.

 Legacy

 Genndy Tartakovsky watched the film and identifies it as a primary influence on the direction and design of his TV series Samurai Jack.

-According to Yōichi Kotabe, a character animator on the film who later worked for Nintendo, the art direction of the Nintendo game The Legend of Zelda: The Wind Waker was likely influenced by the film.

 Tomm Moore, the director of the Oscar-nominated films The Secret of Kells, Song of the Sea, and Wolfwalkers, has identified the film as a major influence.